About the Tour

 Today we will relax in the Japanese Alps.
-You will have the day to lounge about or roll some dice and play a Samurai based game at our ryokan, stroll the quant narrow streets of the onsen towns of Yudanaka and Shibu Onsen, or participate in one of two optional tours.
+You will have the day to sleep in, roll some dice and play a Samurai based game at our ryokan, stroll the quaint narrow streets of the onsen towns of Yudanaka and Shibu Onsen, or participate in one of two optional tours.

 Which, or course, leads us to the second optional tour and a journey to the Jigokudani Monkey Park were one can see Japanese Macaques bathing in a onsen made just for them.
 The monkeys are accustomed to humans and are known to pose for pictures at their onsen or on the mountain paths leading to and fro.

-No matter your choice, we will gather today for another traditional Japanese meal followed by more gaming or our last chance for an onsen visit right at our hotel.
+No matter your choice, we will be served another traditional Japanese followed by more gaming or our last chance for an onsen visit right at our hotel.

 Dr T’s Take: Hot springs and monkeys – sounds like a perfect rest day to me!

 We will continue our travels by motor coach and leave the Yamanouchi area for the long journey to Kanazawa.
-Perhaps we will discuss our favorite Samurai movies and talk with Dr. Turnbull about his, before indulging in a film ourselves as we make our way across the western edge of the Japanese coastline.
+We hope to again, discuss our favorite Samurai movies and talk with Dr. Turnbull about his before indulging in a film ourselves as we make our way across the western edge of the Japanese coastline.

-When we arrive at Kanazawa – also known as Little Kyoto – we will visit the Nagamachi Samurai House Area and see the incredibly preserved samurai residence, rest or way station houses, the Ashigaru house and the Nomura Family Samurai House with its lush gardens and beautiful screen designs.
+When we arrive in Kanazawa we will first visit the Nagamachi Samurai House Area to see the incredibly preserved samurai residence, rest or way station houses, but in particular the Ashigaru house and the Nomura Family Samurai House with its lush gardens and beautiful screen designs.
 We will then continue with a quick walk to D.T.
 Suzuki Museum who is famous for introducing and spreading interest in both Zen and Shinto in the West in the 1950’s and 60’s.
 The gardens here are said to reflect his views on Japanese religion.

-At this point we will either head back to our hotel to prepare ourselves for a feast on Sushi (as Kanazawa is renowned for its sushi restaurants) or sneak off to the Teramachi temple area to visit Myoryu-ji – the temple of the Ninja.
+At this point, we will head back to our hotel to prepare ourselves for a feast on Sushi (as Kanazawa is renowned for its sushi restaurants) …

 Dr T’s Take: Today offers a drive through marvelous mountain scenery finishing up in authentic old samurai dwellings.